We may receive compensation when you click on links to products from our partners.

 Computer Coding Careers:

-Video game Developer – Embrace your love of video games by becoming a developer.
+Video Game Developer – Embrace your love of video games by becoming a developer.
 It’s a multi-billion pound industry, and working for a major publisher will offer a successful and varied career doing something you love.
-Alternatively, you could become an indie coder.
+Alternatively, you could learn to code Seattle.

 Website Coder – Follow a career in coding websites for businesses and entrepreneurs.
 You could either code individual sites or build a framework that allows users to design their own.
 Either way, there are options for starting your own company in this field too.